-Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds - Public Safety Polygraphs (\$12,000): Public Safety positions require a polygraph at the time a conditional offer is extended.
+Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Recruiting, Classification and Employment Development Materials, Services, and Supplies (Cont'd.) - Public Safety Polygraphs (\$12,000): Public Safety positions require a polygraph at the time a conditional offer is extended.
 In Fiscal Year 2019/20 approximately \$17,000 was expended on polygraphs.
 Since it is anticipated recruiting activity will be significantly reduced, it is proposed to reduce funding for polygraphs.
-Employee Benefits and Records Materials, Services, and Supplies Employee Benefits and Records Division: This proposal eliminates the budget of \$20,000 for employee service Awards, eliminates funding of \$20,0000 for organization and classification studies, reduces the budget for city-wide training budget by \$7,000 (from \$54,060 to \$47,060), and reduces the budget for labor negotiation consultants by \$131,761 (from \$280,500 to \$148,739).
-0.00 (188,761) (188,761)

-Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Employee Benefits and Records Materials, Services, and Supplies (Cont'd.) - Service Awards (\$20,000): eliminates funding for employee service pins/gift cards and watches (\$30,000).
+Employee Benefits and Records Materials, Services, and Supplies Employee Benefits and Records Division: Eliminates the budget of \$20,000 for employee service Awards, eliminates funding of \$20,000 for organization and classification studies, reduces the budget for city-wide training budget by \$7,000 (from \$54,060 to \$47,060), and reduces the budget for labor negotiation consultants by \$131,761 (from \$280,500 to \$148,739). - Service Awards (\$20,000): eliminates funding for service pins/gift cards and watches (\$30,000).
 As an alternative, it is recommended that the employee receive a certificate of recognition for the years of service signed by the City Manager and/or Mayor.
 There is no impact to service delivery. - Organization and Classification Studies (\$20,000): eliminates the funding for a consultant to conduct organization and classification studies.
 In Fiscal Year 2019-20, this funding was not used to conduct any organizational studies or classification studies.
 The Human Resources Department conducted several classification studies; however, the studies were conducted in-house.
 It is anticipated the recruitment activity will be significantly reduced and the number of classification study requests may be minimized.
 Staffing resources will be available to complete classification studies.
 The City Council previously directed staff to include a comprehensive staffing capacity study to evaluate the programs and services that our departments deliver.
 As a result of this budget reduction proposal, staff does not recommend pursuing the study at this time.
+0.00 (188,761) (188,761)

-Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Continued - Employee Benefits and Records Materials, Services, and Supplies Citywide Training (\$7,000): The Department has funding to provide citywide training and offered eight city-wide trainings in FY 2019/20.
+Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Continued - Employee Benefits and Records Materials, Services, and Supplies - Citywide Training (\$7,000): The Department has funding to provide citywide training and offered eight city-wide trainings in FY 2019/20.
 Approximately 200 employees participated in these training.
-As of now, City facilities are closed, and a large number of our workforce is working from home.
+As of now, City facilities are closed, and a large number of our workforce is working remotely.
 Since it is unknown when City facilities will re-open and when large gatherings will be allowed, it is not likely that in-person training opportunities will be available for our employees for some time.
 It is recommended that the training budget be reduced.
-The Department does not anticipate on providing fewer trainings as a result of this reduction because staff is exploring online training opportunities and will be conducting trainings utilizing in-house staff.
-Labor Negotiation Consultants (\$131,761): The City currently uses Meyers Nave for labor negotiations consultation.
+The Department does not anticipate on providing fewer trainings as a result of this reduction because staff is exploring online training opportunities and will be conducting trainings utilizing in-house staff. - Labor Negotiation Consultants (\$131,761): The City currently uses Meyers Nave for labor negotiations consultation.
 The Human Resources Department is in the process of finalizing the RFP process to select several consultants that can assist with labor negotiations when needed.
 The Human Resources Department has historically used a labor consultant to lead all the negotiations, including drafting of contract language.
-The Department is shifting from this practice and intends to lead more of the negotiations in-house and minimize the use of labor consultants.
+The Department is shifting from this practice and intends to lead more of the negotiations inhouse and minimize the use of labor consultants.
 Therefore, it is recommended to reduce the funding for labor consultants.